Wordle Guide

 Example Round

-Let's say the target word is "PLANT" and you guess "SLATE":
+Example: target word "PLANT", you guess "SLATE":

 - S: Gray (not in PLANT)